 What is a Limited Liability Partnership(LLP)?

-A Limited Liability Partnership (‘LLP’) is a business organization comprising two or more persons associated for carrying on a lawful business with a view to profit.
+However, a Limited Liability Partnership (‘LLP’) is a business organization comprising two or more persons associated with carrying on a lawful business to profit.

 Types of Partnerships in Singapore Comparison